← All posts

 The quarter-smile is the register 70%+ of professionals should target.
 Most don't, because most of us don't know it's the register — we either go too flat or too performative.
 When we direct Studio Pod subjects explicitly toward the quarter-smile, the selection rate for their final photos changes dramatically.

-What this means for AI-generated headshots: AI tools trained on scraped internet photos pull a lot from LinkedIn, which means a lot of forced grins and a lot of neutral corporate looks.
-Our training data is weighted toward the quarter-smile because that's what Studio Pod directs for — and that's why the expressions in AI Headshots outputs read as more natural than competitors'.
+What this means for AI-generated headshots: AI tools built by software teams scraping internet photos pull a lot from LinkedIn, which means a lot of forced grins and a lot of neutral corporate looks.
+Our framework is weighted toward the quarter-smile because that's what Studio Pod directs for — and that's why the expressions in AI Headshots outputs read as more natural than competitors'.

 Pattern 3: Clothing matters less than you think